What to expect

 There are no flush toilets, running water, electricity, or cell phone coverage at our locations.
 You may bring a satellite phone or Garmin inreach device but it is not required.
 If you choose to NOT bring a satellite device you acknowledge that you have no way of contacting anyone for help in an emergency situation and are solely responsible for your decision.

 Outhouses are on site, but are very rustic.
 For your comfort we recommend you bring your own wipes or toilet paper with you.
+Kristy has staged some nice personal hygiene boxes in the outhouses to maximize comfort and cleanliness.
+Please let us know if the box is in need of attention.

 Your destination is a fly in only trip.
 There are no roads, police, or hospitals there.